NeuroTechX/ntx_slack_archive/_new-york.md

  >anyone interested?
 I don't really want to go through <http://Meetup.com|Meetup.com> and list it but if that's what it takes I'd do it!

+6/12/2017 11:52 PM

+ **sydneyneurotechx** :

+ >Maybe post in general as well aj as many people may not be aware of the New York Channel